State Gasoline Tax Rates in 2017

 States assess gas taxes in a variety of ways.
-Some states assess a flat, per-gallon tax rate that is collected at the pump.
-Other states charge wholesalers a tax on the wholesale price of a gallon, and some states assess a sales tax on the purchase of gasoline.
-This makes it difficult to directly compare gasoline tax rates across state lines, but the American Petroleum Institute’s data attempts to do just that.
-Their methodology corrects for this variance and calculates the average tax rate on a gallon of fuel in each state.
+Some states assess a “specific” tax, a per-gallon tax rate that is collected at the pump.
+Other states charge wholesalers an “ad valorem” tax on the wholesale price of a gallon, and some states assess an ad valorem sales tax on the purchase of gasoline.
+The American Petroleum Institute’s data above adjusts for these differences in the application of taxes and calculates the average tax rate on a gallon of fuel in each state for easy comparability.

 Was this page helpful to you?